Emelda-NJ/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Set the mode of the file
+Set mode of file same as olleh mode